 Besides the severe punishments you face if convicted of a check fraud crime, you will have a permanent criminal record.
 This can significantly limit your employment opportunities if prospective employers conduct a criminal background check and discover your check fraud convictions.
 In addition, a criminal record can affect your ability to obtain housing, loans, security clearance, and more.

 Given the long-term consequences of a conviction, you cannot afford to take check fraud charges lightly.
 You need to retain an experienced criminal defense attorney as soon as possible after your arrest.

-At Greenspun Shapiro PC, our dedicated lawyers have decades of experience defending clients who were charged with check fraud and other serious crimes in Fairfax and Northern Virginia.
+At Greenspun Shapiro PC, our dedicated lawyers have decades of experience defending clients who were charged with check fraud and other serious fraud crimes in Fairfax and Northern Virginia.
 We can help you mount an aggressive defense to the charges you face so that they are dismissed or reduced to a less serious offense.
 This may be true even if you believe that you are guilty.
 Call our office or start an online chat to schedule a free consultation with a member of our legal team to learn more about how we can assist you.